 In 2017, we sold almost all of our stuff and moved from the U.S. to Prague, in the Czech Republic, with our laptops and our cat Smudge.
 It’s a fantastic, magical, liveable city — and it’s an excellent home base for other travel.

 This is where we’re probably supposed to tell you about our work experience and college degrees — but we think you’ll get a better idea of who we are if we tell you about our favorite books.
 (Obligatory business-y bios also below.)

 The Great Gatsby by F. Scott Fitzgerald

 I read this as a teen, and then again as an adult.
-It was so much more vibrant to me when I was older that it made me want to re-read all the books I passed over in high school.
+It was so much more vibrant to me when I was older that it made me want to re-read all the books I avoided in high school.
 I ended up revisiting about two dozen books, many of which I appreciate more now.
 (I’m looking at you, Moby Dick.)
-‘Gatsby’ is about the vacuum of longing and consumerism, but, hey, wasn’t that a great party? (https://amzn.to/2xKer2t)
+It’s easy to pass off ‘Gatsby’ as “rich people problems” – and I’m honestly concerned about the people who consider his relationship with Daisy as romantic.
+I think it’s more about the vacuum of longing and consumerism and the American Dream, but, hey, wasn’t that a great party?

 Understanding Comics: The Invisible Art by Scott McCloud

 I love the way Scott McCloud breaks down the form of comics in this book.
 He tells how and why visual communication works in this form, and introduces an entire world of creators.
 Ultimately, this book changed my life.
 See ‘Center for Cartoon Studies,’ below.
 While I was there, I got to meet him and thank him for his work, for which I will always be grateful.